Contributed By Duensing Kippen, Ltd.

 The following governance requirements apply to each type of entity:

-Accounting costs usually depend on the type of entity and the amount of transactions.
+Accounting costs usually depend on the type of entity and the amount of the transaction.

 A private company limited is required to prepare an audited balance sheet, file corporate income tax returns, as well as file its latest shareholder list yearly.
 Furthermore, it must maintain and update a register of shareholders.